What does Nichole mean?

 Presented below is the birth name popularity of Nichole for girls.
 Nichole was first listed in 1960-1969 and reached its peak rank of #106 in the U.S. during the years 1980-1989, but is not listed currently.
 (2014 Birth Statistics)

 Below is a graphed comparison of the popularity of Nichole and associated names.
-Colette (#522 the previous year), Nettie, Nichol, Nicola, Nicole (#129), Nicolette, Nicolle, Niki, Nikita, Nikki and Nikole are the prominent varying forms of Nichole ranked in the Top 1000.
-Variants like Nicky are seldom used.
-Adoption of these girl names was at its most widespread during the years 1970-1979 (usage of 0.3043%) and is now significantly lower (usage 0.1124%, down 63.1%), with versions such as Nichole, Nicolette, Niki, Nikita and Nikki becoming somewhat dated.
-Colette (#522) and Nicole (#129) are two of the more contemporarily stylish birth names in this list, and there is also a rekindling in birth name popularity for Colette.
+Colette (#522 2 years ago), Nettie, Nichol, Nicola, Nicole (#129), Nicolette, Nicolle, Niki, Nikita, Nikki and Nikole are the prominent varying forms of Nichole ranked in the Top 1000.
+Other variants, like Nicky, are seldom used.
+Adoption of these forms of Nichole was more pronounced during the years 1970-1979 (usage of 0.3043%) and is somewhat less today (usage 0.1124%, down 63.1%).
+Nicole has been the most well-known version, although Colette seems to be gaining popularity too, and Nettie is now somewhat dated.
 (2014 Birth Statistics)